On this page...

 The Home Report itself is produced by a Chartered Surveyor who is a member of Royal Institution of Chartered Surveyors (RICS) and should be a registered surveyor.

-Who organises a Home Report?
+Who organises a Home Report and what's included?

 The Single Survey